nbronson/ccstm/doc/intro.md

 be tricky, though, because it is not easy to tell ahead of time whether or not a pair of methods conflict.

-Optimistic concurrency control (OCC) uses *speculation* to run methods in parallel before it can be proved that this is safe.
+Optimistic concurrency control uses speculation to run methods in parallel before it can be proved that there won't be any conflicts.
 When the optimism pays off (`add(5)` and `add(5)`) then extra parallelism is obtained.
-If the optimism was incorrect (`add(0)` and `add(1)`) then one or both of the speculative attempts must be *rolled back* and retried.
+If the optimism was incorrect (`add(0)` and `add(1)`) then one or both of the speculative attempts must be rolled back and retried.

 CCSTM makes it easy to use optimistic concurrency control to manage shared data in your program.
-It takes care of tracking the reads and writes performed in a speculative block, and it performs the bookkeeping required to support rollback and retry.
+CCSTM tracks reads and writes that are performed through instances of `Ref`, checks for conflicts involving those accesses, restores old `Ref` contents on rollback, and automatically retries transactions until they are successful.

-### Replacing variables with CCSTM references
+## Replacing variables with CCSTM references

 To use CCSTM, `IntSet` must store its mutable data inside `Ref`s.
 `Ref`'s companion object provides an `apply[A](initialValue: A)` method